Easy to make rich and rustic Slow Cooker Spaghetti Bolognese, with a sauce packed with so much flavour to coat your pasta (or vegetables) of choice!

 - 6 tablespoons tomato paste

-- 1 tablespoon vegetable stock powder (or 2 beef bouillon cubes, crushed)
+- 1 tablespoon stock powder or crushed beef bouillon

 - 2 teaspoons dried oregano (or 1 teaspoon fresh oregano, finely chopped)